lhqezio/self-instruct/README.md

 # Hybrid Self-Instruct for Conversational NPCs

-An experimental approach combining GPT-4 bootstrap with Gemma self-growth to enhance Small Language Model (SLM) capabilities for game NPC conversational tasks.
+An experimental approach combining GPT-5 Mini bootstrap with Gemma 3 1B self-growth to enhance Small Language Model (SLM) capabilities for game NPC conversational tasks.

 ## Motivation

-This project explores whether we can significantly improve the conversational abilities of small language models (like Gemma 1B) for game NPCs by:
+This project explores whether we can significantly improve the conversational abilities of small language models (like Gemma 3 1B) for game NPCs by:

-1. **Bootstrap Phase**: Using GPT-4's superior capabilities to generate high-quality conversational examples
+1. **Bootstrap Phase**: Using GPT-5 Mini's capabilities to generate high-quality conversational examples
-2. **Self-Growth Phase**: Having the target SLM (Gemma) learn from and expand upon its own generated outputs
+2. **Self-Growth Phase**: Having the target SLM (Gemma 3 1B) learn from and expand upon its own generated outputs
 3. **Conversational Focus**: Specializing the entire pipeline for natural, game-appropriate NPC interactions

 The goal is to create a cost-effective solution for game developers who need conversational NPCs but cannot afford to run large language models in real-time.

 ## Architecture Overview

-### Phase 1: GPT-4 Bootstrap
+### Phase 1: GPT-5 Mini Bootstrap
-- Generate high-quality conversational examples using GPT-4
+- Generate high-quality conversational examples using GPT-5 Mini
 - Create diverse NPC interaction patterns
 - Establish quality baseline for self-growth

-### Phase 2: Gemma Self-Growth
+### Phase 2: Gemma 3 1B Self-Growth
-- Use Gemma to iteratively expand the dataset
+- Use Gemma 3 1B to iteratively expand the dataset
-- Self-Instruct style bootstrapping with Gemma
+- Self-Instruct style bootstrapping with Gemma 3 1B
 - Grow from 1K → 5K → 10K+ examples

 ### Phase 3: Training & Deployment